 3. Marcus Mosiah Garvey’s second wife was Amy Jacques Garvey (1895-1973).
 They married in New York in 1922 after his divorce.
 She was his personal secretary.
 Amy Jacques played key organisational roles in the UNIA and was instrumental in teaching people about Marcus Garvey after he died.
 She and Garvey had 2 sons Marcus Garvey Jnr and Julius Winston Garvey.

 4. Garvey came to England in 1912.
-Marcus Garvey worked at the offices of the African Times and Orient Review journal under the leadership of Duse Mohammed Ali, the famous Black nationalist and journalist.
+He tried to involve himself with the African Times and Orient Review journal which were under the leadership of Duse Mohammed Ali, the famous Black nationalist and journalist.
 The African Times and Orient Review was the first political journal produced by and for Black people ever published in Britain.
 It was produced during 1912-1913 and 1917-1918 on a monthly basis and was printed in Fleet Street in London.

 5. Marcus Garvey returned to Jamaica from England in July 1914.
-With the help of an associate Enos J. Sloly and about four others, he created the Universal Negro Improvement Association and African Communities League and launched it on 1st August 1914 which is Emancipation Day in British-ruled Caribbean.
+With the help of an associate Enos J. Sloly and about four others, he formed the Universal Negro Improvement Association (UNIA) – and African Communities League – and launched it on 1st August 1914 which is Emancipation Day in British-ruled Caribbean.

-6. The first UNIA division was formed in New York in May 1917.
-Within a month, the organisation had 2 million members all over the United States.
-By 1920, the U.N.I.A. had 1,100 chapters in 40 countries around the world such as UK, Cuba, Panama, Costa Rica, Ghana.
-By 1926, the membership of the U.N.I.A. had grown to over 11 million members.
-Marcus Garvey built the largest Black organization in history.
+6. After arriving in the Unites States in 1916, Garveu formed UNIA in New York in May 1917.
+By 1920, the UNIA was to have chapters in countries around the world such as UK, Cuba, Panama, Costa Rica, Ghana.
+By 1926, the membership of the U.N.I.A. was to grow to over 11 million members.
+Marcus Garvey was building the largest Black organization in history.

-8. Garvey and other Black activists were partly inspired by the Irish movement for independence from English rule and thus named the UNIA headquarters Liberty Hall after Liberty Hall in Dublin, Ireland which was the symbolic seat of the Irish Revolution.
-Located at 114 West 138th Street in New York City, the New York City Liberty Hall had a seating capacity of six thousand.
-It was dedicated on July 27, 1919.
-Garvey held nightly meetings at Liberty Hall that drew up to six thousand people at a time.
+8. Garvey was inspired by the Irish movement for independence from English rule and thus named the UNIA headquarters Liberty Hall after Liberty Hall in Dublin, Ireland which was the symbolic seat of the Irish Revolution.
+Located at 114 West 138th Street in New York City, the New York City Liberty Hall was dedicated on July 27, 1919.

-9. For the entire month of August 1920, Marcus Garvey’s U.N.I.A.-ACL organization held its first international convention in New York City.
-Most events were held at the New York Liberty Hall.
-It’s biggest events were held at New York City’s world-famous Madison Square Garden.
+9. In August 1920, UNIA participated in an international convention at Liberty Hall.
+The biggest events were held at New York City’s world-famous Madison Square Garden.
 An estimated 25,000 Black people attended the convention from all around the world.
 Delegations from 25 African countries were in attendances as well.

-10. The convention adopted the Declaration of the Rights of the Negro Peoples of the World which was one of the earliest and most complete document advocating human rights and detailing the abuses against Black people worldwide.
-The document made demands such as:a.
+10. The convention adopted the Declaration of the Rights of the Negro Peoples of the World which was a complete document advocating human rights and detailing the abuses against Black people worldwide.
+The document made demands such as: a.
 The freedom of Africa for the Negro people of the world.
 The condemnation of the term ‘n—–‘ and stipulation that ‘Negro’ be spelled with a capital N. No taxation without representation.
 Equal treatment before the law.
 The condemnation of segregation and lynching.